fasfaizal/TopUpManager/README.md

 - `Authorization` can be implemented, and we don't need to send the user's details in every request.
 - `Logging` can be improved by using some external logging services, rather than using console logging.
 - Usage of real services and functions in real world scenario.
-Currenly a mock implementation is added for `IExternalFinancialService` service and `DoTopUp` function(credit top up to phone).
+Currenly a mock implementation is added for `FinanceService` service(external service) and `DoTopUp` function(credit top up to phone).
 - Tools like `AutoMapper` can be used to remove fileds which are not required in the response.

 ### Setup